tmscarla/token-game/README.md

 </p>

-# TokenGame
+# Token Game
-This repository contains my Bachelor's thesis in Computer Engegneering at the University of Florence.
+This repository contains my Bachelor's thesis in Computer Engegneering at the University of Florence: *Analysis and Development of a Token Game Component in Java for Stochastic Petri Nets in Oris Tool*.
 Unfortunately, the code that I developed will not be released open source, indeed here will be presented only the strategies, the methodologies and the patterns that I used.

 The written thesis (in italian), the slides of the presentation and some demo videos are anyway in the repository.